 Raspberry coulis is the red sauce that pastry chefs often use to decorate your dessert plate with swirls.
 While it borders on overuse in restaurants, I don't know why it hasn't caught on more as a home condiment.
 I mean think about it... it's like the fruity cousin of ketchup that turns ordinary sweets into something special.

 Drizzle it on breakfast foods like French toast (Pain Perdu), Matcha Oatmeal, granola, Matcha Pancakes, or yogurt for a vibrant start to your day.
-Spoon it onto a bowl of ice cream of these fried bananas for a dazzling end to your day.
-It even makes for a fun dipping sauce for a snack-sized plate of sliced fruit in the middle of your day.
+It even makes for a fun dipping sauce for Sata Andagi (Okinawan Donuts), or a snack-sized plate of sliced fruit in the middle of your day.

 Aside from being delicious and versatile, this raspberry sauce is also ludicrously easy to make, taking about five minutes from start to finish.
 While you can use fresh raspberries when they're in season, this works just as well with frozen berries as well.